-Sidney Poitier isn’t just an actor.
-Of course, he is an actor — and a mighty good one at that (Poitier became the first black man to win the Academy Award for Best Actor, in 1964).
-But he is also a director, an author, an activist and a diplomat.
-He’s a businessman, an inspiration — and a seriously natty dresser.
+Sidney Poitier wasn’t just an actor.
+Of course, he was an actor — and a mighty good one at that (Poitier became the first black man to win the Academy Award for Best Actor, in 1964).
+But he was also a director, an author, an activist and a diplomat.
+He was a businessman, an inspiration — and a seriously natty dresser.

-Poitier’s signature style is seriously nonchalant.
-He may be considered one of the 20th century’s best-dressed men, but the actor didn’t achieve this accolade by wearing haute-couture and high fashion.
+Poitier’s signature style hinged on nonchalance.
+He may have been considered one of his generation’s best-dressed men, but the actor didn’t achieve that accolade by wearing haute-couture and high fashion.
 Instead, Poitier took simple clothes, basic styles — and elevated them in his own subtle way.
 Below, we’ve taken four of the Hollywood legend’s key looks, and revealed how to dress like Sidney Poitier…

 Learn the power of layering